What Are the Symptoms of Constipation?

 - Your constipation develops after you start a new prescription drug or take vitamin or mineral supplements; you may need to discontinue the medication or change dosage.

-- You or your child has been constipated for two weeks.
+- You or your child has been constipated and is in pain.

 - You are elderly or disabled and have been constipated for a week or more; you may have an impacted stool.